USS Undine (1863): Johnsonville

-Undine, along with Key West and the tinclads USS Tawah and USS Elfin frequently operated out of Johnsonville, Tennessee.
+Undine, along with Key West and the tinclads USS Tawah and USS Elfin, frequently operated out of Johnsonville, Tennessee.
 During October 1864, Forrest's cavalry was raiding along the Tennessee River to damage the Union supply lines in the area and disrupt the Atlanta campaign from a distance.
 Undine escorted the transport Anna on October 30 from Johnsonville to Sandy Island.
 Undine turned back towards Johnsonville, but near Paris Landing, Tennessee, the transport came under fire from some of Forrest's artillery.
 The transport was damaged but was able to escape to Paducah.
-The sounds of the fighting caught the attention of the crew of Undine, and the Union vessel steamed back downriver to investigate.
-The tinclad came under fire from the Confederates on the west side of the river at Paris Landing, and was severely damaged after a fight of nearly an hour.
+The sound of the fighting caught the attention of Undine, and the Union vessel steamed back downriver to investigate.
+Undine came under fire from the Confederates on the west side of the river at Paris Landing, and was severely damaged after a fight of nearly an hour.
 One of the Confederate shots caused damage that temporarily put out the tinclad's boiler fires; another damaged her exhaust system.

-Bryant ordered Undine maneuvered out of range of the Confederates and anchored along the east bank of the Tennessee River.
-While repairs were going on, Undine came under Confederate small arms fire from across the river, but the Confederates were driven off by the tinclad's artillery after an hour of fighting.
+Bryant ordered Undine to be maneuvered out of range of the Confederates and anchored along the east bank of the Tennessee River.
+While repairs were going on, Undine came under Confederate small arms fire from across the river, but the Confederates were driven off by her artillery after an hour of fighting.
 Another Union transport, Venus, came downriver from Johnsonville, and after ignoring warning signals from Undine, came under Confederate fire.
-This transport was able to reach Undine, but shortly thereafter another transport, J. W. Cheeseman, arrived.
+The transport's captain was killed, but the vessel's crew was still able to get the craft to Undine.
+Shortly thereafter, another transport, J. W. Cheeseman, arrived.
 Confederate fire knocked out the steering system of J. W. Cheeseman, and the transport drifted to the Confederate side of the river and was captured.
 While Confederate troops and the captured crew of J. W. Cheeseman unloaded the transport, other Confederate troops moved downriver to attack Undine and Venus.
 Fighting followed for several hours.
-With damage to Undines steam pipe and running low on ammunition, Bryant ordered the ship abandoned.
-Two of her guns were spiked, but attempts to destroy the tinclad failed.
+Damage to Undines steam pipe caused steam to enter the engine room.
+Running low on ammunition, Bryant ordered the ship to be abandoned and the guns spiked, of which only two were.
+(Note: Spiking cannons refers to the process of disabling a gun by obstructing its vent; this was often done by driving a spike into the vent.)
+Attempts to destroy her failed.
 Bryant struck his colors at roughly 4:00 p.m.
+A court of inquiry later cleared Bryant and his crew of any blame in the loss of Undine.
+The Confederates captured a copy of the Union signal codes along with the vessel.
+The loss of the codes led to widespread fears in the Union Navy that the Confederates could now read Union signals, but the Confederates may not have even been aware the codes were on Undine.
+Naval historian Robert Gudmestad attributes the loss of Undine to the lack of experience of her crew, almost all of whom had joined the navy earlier in 1864.